kailash-manasarovar/statement/docs/index.md

 Besides that, my statement uncovers a dark underlying motive which relates everything that has happened to me over the last years in Spain to my experience of child sexual abuse at the hands of a pedophile rape gang in North London in 1989 who put me in porn at that time.

-I believe that teachers and staff, their friends and family, and even my own "apparent" friends, were easily encouraged to participate in mass gang stalking, and it is probably something they've "always done" to uppity women; a sport, if you will, similar in nature bullfighting.
+I believe that teachers and staff, their friends and family, and even my own "apparent" friends, were easily encouraged to participate in mass gang stalking, and it is probably something they've "always done" to uppity women; a sport, if you will, similar in nature to bullfighting.

-However, whatever the mob believe is going on, and whatever they told the children, the ringleaders' underlying motive is always financial; in this case, initially, and maybe still, my money; then the money from any spy-cam porn together with a huge interest generated in the global porn-addict population with a taste for pedophilia, which is arguably epidemic right now.
+However, whatever the mob believe is going on, and whatever they told the children, the ringleaders' underlying motive is always financial; in this case, initially, and maybe still, my money; then probably substantial earnings from spy-cam porn bolstered with the interest generated in the global and local porn-addict population with a taste for pedophilia, which is arguably epidemic right now.

 Given all these events have taken place within the context of studying at a public learning establishment, the Dénia music conservatory, which has in attendance hundreds of minor children, and a handful of adults; and given the elaborate and extremely professional nature of the electronic attacks and the sophistication of the drugging techniques, the likelihood of similar things happening to others, including minors, must be taken into serious consideration.

 ### Why was I in Dénia

 I love Denia.
-It is a special place and I enjoyed living there over the years.
-I had returned after being away for a few years but always felt Denia was a special safe place.
-I had no idea that I was being stalked by people in Denia since 2006.
-I had no idea of the seriously ugly underbelly of this place and the culture and how women and children are completely unsafe.
+It is a special place and I have enjoyed living there over the years on three separate occasions.
+I returned in 2022 after being away, but always felt Denia was a special safe place.
+I had no idea that I was targeted and stalked by people in Denia since 2006.
+I had no idea of the seriously ugly underbelly of this place, and the culture, and how women and children are utterly unsafe, even at public learning establishments.

-In fact, I just wanted to play the piano.
+In fact, I just wanted to play the piano and the standard of music teaching was second-to-none.

 ![All I wanted was to play the piano](content/tweets/all-i-wanted.png){width=75%}

-I hope that no-one else goes through the hell I have been enduring for years in Dénia but, most importantly, I want children, especially young girls, to be safe from sexual grooming for criminal purposes, i.e. early grooming for future involvement in porn and prostitution, or worse potentially, via studying at public learning establishments in Spain.
+I hope that no-one else goes through the hell I have been enduring for years in Dénia but, most importantly, I want children, especially young girls, to be safe from sexual grooming for criminal purposes, i.e. early grooming for future involvement in porn and prostitution via normal daily activities like studying at public learning establishments in Spain.

 This photo is me playing the piano as a piano student of the conservatory of Dénia in 2015.